 How to Purchase Surplus Property

-Property the government does not need is considered surplus.
-Personal property includes assets ranging from commonplace office equipment and furniture to more select products like scientific equipment, heavy machinery, airplanes, vessels, and vehicles.
-If this property cannot be donated to a state or public agency, or nonprofit organization, it is sold to the general public.
+is property the government does not need.
+Personal property includes assets ranging from office equipment and furniture to scientific equipment, heavy machinery, airplanes, vessels, and vehicles.
+If this property cannot be donated to a state or public agency, or nonprofit organization, the general public can buy it.

-You can purchase surplus government property through the GSA AuctionsSM website.
-The site offers the general public the opportunity to bid electronically on a wide array of federal assets.
-The auctions are completely web-enabled, allowing all registered participants to bid on a single item or multiple items (lots) within specified time frames.
-Visit GSA AuctionsSM for more information.
+You can purchase surplus government property through GSA AuctionsSM.
+The site offers the general public the chance to bid electronically on federal assets.
+All registered participants can bid on a single item or multiple items (lots) within specified time frames.

-You can review non-Internet (offline) surplus personal property by using the "Other Sales" tab at the top of the page, or by visiting this Personal Property Sales by Geographical Location, which offers scheduled sales by geographic location and sales method.
-Non-Internet includes live auction, fixed price, drop-by, negotiated sealed bid, and spot bid.
+You can review surplus personal property offline by using the "Other Sales" tab at the top of the page.
+Or you can visit the Personal Property Sales by Geographical Location, which offers scheduled sales by geographic location and sales method.
+For sales methods, non-Internet includes live auction, fixed price, drop-by, negotiated sealed bid, and spot bid.